y508926/block-sdk-preview/doc/030-BuildingExtensions.md

 # Building a block into an extension

 Once a block is written in EPL, it can be packaged into an "extension".
 Extensions are **.zip** files that can be used to add blocks to the Analytics Builder runtime.
 Analytics Builder is deployed within Cumulocity IoT, and extensions are stored in the inventory.
-This SDK provides a command line utility called `analytics_builder` which is available in the **bin** directory.
+This SDK provides a command line utility called `analytics_builder` which is available in the root directory of the SDK.
 This can be used to build an extension or upload an extension to a Cumulocity IoT installation.

 Most of the `analytics_builder` commands use a `--input` argument which specifies the path to a directory.
-All **.mon** files found under that directory will be included, and a **messages-EN.json** file will be used for the runtime messages.
-(TODO: review once we have an implementation.)
+All **.mon** files found under that directory will be included, and message files matching **\*-messages.json** or named **messages.json** will be used for the runtime messages.

+The `analytics_builder` script is run from an Apama command prompt (on Windows, run **Apama Command Prompt** from the Start Menu group of your Apama installation; on Linux, source the `apama_env` script). **Note:** You must place the script in a directory that does not have any spaces in its full path.

-The `analytics_builder` script is run from the command line.
-A two-word command is provided, followed by any arguments required by the command.
-Commands available are:
+The `analytics_builder` script takes a two-word command, followed by any arguments required by the command.
+Available commands are:

 * `build extension --output <path to zip file>`